ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

             return FileServiceClient(self.resource_name, self.initialization_behavior)
    ```

-5. **Create custom instrument in pinmap**:
+5. **Create Custom Instrument in PinMap**:
-   - Create a custom instrument in the pinmap to enable the pin-centric workflow, which is the only supported workflow for now for the arbitrary session management.
+   - This design uses pin-centric workflow and requires a custom instrument in the PinMap to be associated with the arbitrary gRPC service.
    - The instrument type ID defined in the pinmap is required when calling the session management service’s initialization API.

 6. **Reserve the Resource in the Measurement Plugin**